Accounting vs. Billing Software

 In today's competitive telecom market, sending timely invoices, collecting payments, and tracking your company's financial health are critical to success.

-What's the best way to get invoices out to your customers so you get paid?
-The most common invoicing systems are either financial accounting packages or automated billing platforms.
+What's the best way to send invoices to your customers so you get paid?
+The most common invoicing systems are financial accounting packages or automated billing platforms.

-While telecoms can use both a billing platform and an accounting system to track financial transactions and manage the financial records of their business, they have different primary functions.
+While telecoms can use both a billing platform and an accounting system to track financial transactions and manage their business's financial records, they have different primary functions.

 Here is a quick comparison of the features and limitations of each.